angminsheng/p5-play-introduction/README.md

 Let's create a new file ``Player.js`` inside our ``js`` folder.
 In this file we will be declaring our Player class, which will be a police car where we can move around with.
 The player will be a sprite image created using the p5.play library.
 An image sprite is a collection of images put into a single image.
 However, it is also possible to use multiple image to create a sprite sheet.
 In our example today, we will be using a sprite sheet that is created from 3 images.

-In order to increase the performance of our game, it is always a good idea to first preload all the assests like the images and audio files that we will be using in our project.
+In order to increase the performance of our game, it is always a good idea to first preload all the assets like the images and audio files that we will be using in our project.

-p5 offers a good way to preload our assests where we can simply call the ``preload`` function predefined by the p5 library.
+p5 offers a good way to preload our assets where we can simply call the ``preload`` function predefined by the p5 library.

-Since this file might get bigger later on as we have more and more assests, let's create a new file ``preload.js`` inside our ``js`` folder where we handle all our preload.
+Since this file might get bigger later on as we have more and more assets, let's create a new file ``preload.js`` inside our ``js`` folder where we handle all our preload.

 ```js
 // preload.js